UPCOMING EVENTS

-We are the Gay-Straight Alliance of Barrington High School in Barrington, Rhode Island.
-We meet every Thursday afternoon under the guidance of Ms. SB in Room 207 to discuss how to make our school a more accepting and open environment.
-We aim to provide a supportive safe space for all members in the club and to be a vocal presence in our school community.
+We are the Gender Sexuality Alliance of Barrington High School in Barrington, Rhode Island.
+We meet every first and third Thursday afternoon under the guidance of Mr. Paola and Mrs. S-B in Room 207 to discuss how to make our school a more accepting and open environment.
+We aim to provide a supportive safe space for all students and to be a vocal presence in our school community.
 Our goals are to promote education, understanding, and acceptance.

 Mission Statement

-We, the Barrington High School gay straight alliance, aim to provide a safe space for all, regardless of gender or sexuality.
-We strive to educate the wider school community on LGBT+ issues as an effort to promote awareness and acceptance.
+We, the Barrington High School Gender Sexuality Alliance, aim to provide a safe space for all, regardless of gender or sexuality.
+We strive to educate the wider school community on LGBTQIA+ issues as an effort to promote awareness and acceptance.

 Being an ally really boils down to three important things: